Turkey awaits presidential election results as Erdogan's leadership hangs in balance

 “From now on, you will see that spring will come to this country," he said.

-Erdogan said voting was underway “without any problems,” including in the earthquake-affected region where people were voting “with great enthusiasm and love.”
+Erdogan said voting was underway “without any problems,” including in the earthquake-affected region.

-"It is my hope that after the evening's count ... there will be a better future for our country, our nation and Turkish democracy," he said.
+"It is my hope that after the evening's count ... there will be a better future for our country, our nation and Turkish democracy," Erdogan said.

 Some have expressed concerns over whether Erdogan would cede power, if he lost.
-Erdogan, however, said in an interview with more than a dozen Turkish broadcasters on Friday that he came to power through democracy and would act in line with the democratic process.
+Erdogan said in an interview with more than a dozen Turkish broadcasters on Friday that he came to power through democracy and would act in line with the democratic process.

-Aksener, the Good Party leader, appealed for respect after she cast her vote.

-“Now we are moving to the stage where we must all respect the results that emerge from the ballot boxes where people have voted freely and (with) their conscience,” she said.

 Balloting in the 11 provinces affected by the earthquake, where nearly 9 million people were eligible to vote, has raised concerns.